anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	Availability zone: provide resiliency and fault tolerance for VNF deployments, by means of physical hosting distribution of Compute Nodes in separate racks with separate power supply, in the same or different DC room
 -	Affinity-groups: allow tenants to make sure that VNFC instances are on the same compute node or are on different compute nodes.

-Note: The NFVI doesn’t provide any resiliency mechanisms at the service level.
+Note: The Cloud Infrastructure doesn’t provide any resiliency mechanisms at the service level.
 Any VM restart shall be triggered by the VNF Manager instead of OpenStack:
 -	It doesn’t implement Instance High Availability which could allow OpenStack Platform to automatically re-spawn instances on a different Compute node when their host Compute node breaks.
 -	Physical host reboot does not trigger automatic VM recovery.
 -	Physical host reboot does not trigger the automatic start of VM